-If your relationship feels rocky or headed towards breakup, I strongly suggest you take a minute and check out my #1 post on relationships called Top 3 Reasons for Divorce (and How You Can Avoid Them).
+If your relationship feels rocky or headed towards a breakup, I strongly suggest you take a minute and check out my #1 post on relationships called Top 3 Reasons for Divorce (click to read my article which breaks them all down).

 What is active listening and how is that different?